Polyurea Garage Floor Coatings in Ann Arbor, MI

 Crack and Joint Repair with MR-50

 Grinding revealed cracks at the control joints and along the step base.
 Our crew applied MR-50 repair primer directly into each crack.
 MR-50 penetrates open cracks and bonds to the concrete from inside the void.
-The team worked MR-50 into the joint at the step base to seal water entry points.
-Treated cracks received filler after the MR-50 cured to complete each repair.

 Wooden Step Preparation and Coating